-Early planning.......attentiveness at pre-..... well-written......GOOD JOB!!! hearing/hearing decision
+Early planning...attentiveness at pre-hearing/hearing... well-written decision...GOOD JOB !!!

 IV.
 FREQUENTLY ASKED QUESTIONS

 Pre-hearing Reporting

 Q. If a hearing officer decides that a pre-hearing conference is unnecessary, does the hearing officer need to submit a pre-hearing report to the VDOE?
 If yes, what must go in the pre-hearing report?